 In the United States, substance abuse kills more people every year than car accidents, guns, or murder.
 In 2017, Ohio had the second-highest rate of opioid overdose deaths in the country.

 While the substance abuse statistics we are about to discuss are certainly daunting, it’s important to know that help is available.
-The Bluffs, located in Sherrodsville, Ohio, is one of the many treatment facilities that provide addiction programs to help individuals overcome substance use disorders.
+Vertava Health of Ohio, located in Sherrodsville, Ohio, is one of the many treatment facilities that provide addiction programs to help individuals overcome substance use disorders.

 Find The Right Treatment Program Today